TOAST-DOCS/Gamebase/zh/oper-member.md

 ### Playtime
 ![image alt](http://static.toastoven.net/prod_gamebase/Operators_Guide/Console_Member_Playtime1_1.2.png)
-Retrieve playtime of a searched user by date.<br />
+Retrieve playtime of a searched user by date.
-Can search by date, and history data can be retrieved up to 1 month (30 days).<br />
+Can search by date, and history data can be retrieved up to 1 month (30 days).